The Serato Story

 "I guess we could see where the industry was heading back then.
 The controller market was very small at that time, but turntables in clubs weren't being serviced and the industry in general was shifting very quickly." - Sam Gribben, C.E.O.

 In January 2008 Serato ITCH launched with its first supported hardware controller, the Vestax VCI-300.
-There are now ten controllers in the ITCH catalog and it grows every year.

 Running alongside project "Skeletor" was a new project - "Gargamel".